dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 Branch recording also enables us to know what were the most frequently taken branches.
 It is supported on Intel and AMD.
 According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.
 Here is an example:

-[TODO]: Check: "Adding `-F +srcline_from,srcline_to` slows down building report.
-Hopefully, in newer versions of perf, decoding time will be improved".

 ```bash
 $ perf record -e cycles -b -- ./a.exe
 [ perf record: Woken up 3 times to write data ]